christinelebxsci/Sudoku-Puzzle-Generator/README.md

 4. Once it is installed, go to the Run and Debug icon, and open the file SudokuGenerator.java to be run.
 Hit "Run and Debug."
 6. In the bottom right corner, a prompt will ask to switch the Java language server to Standard mode.
 Click "Yes."
 7. In the terminal, the solved Sudoku puzzle will appear.
-8. Hit "Run and Debug" as many times as desired to keep generating more Sudoku puzzles.
+8. Run as many times as desired to keep generating more Sudoku puzzles.

 Methodology summary: